 Prior to his work at the University of Michigan, Mr. Slottow oversaw strategic business planning and finance as assistant vice president at Amtrak in Washington, D.C.
 Before joining Amtrak, he worked as a director of policy and planning for the City of Seattle where he supervised city-wide financial policy development, capital budgeting and planning, and long-term strategic financial planning and analysis.

 At Accenture (formerly Andersen Consulting), Mr. Slottow worked as a manager in the Pacific Northwest practice where he specialized in improving financial management functions at large companies.

-He earned a master’s degree in business administration from University of Washington and a bachelor’s degree from University of California, Berkeley.
+He earned a bachelor’s degree from University of California, Berkeley and a master’s degree in business administration from University of Washington.

 Mr. Slottow’s extracurricular passion during his educational career was gymnastics.
 He held a spot on the men’s team at UC Berkeley.
 At University of Washington, he coached the men’s team and founded the University of Washington boy’s gymnastics club.

 He resides in Phoenix with his wife Marie.